Locations

 Are more permanent and used for core operations.

-You can send purchase orders directly to locations.
+You can send purchase orders and other deliveries directly to locations.

 Can be linked to departments, users, products, and workflows.